Saxenda might be one of the best weight loss medications that exist on the market right now.

 Your metabolism is probably one of the most important aspects involved in weight loss.

 Because your basal metabolic rate, or resting energy expenditure, is responsible for the MAJORITY of calories that you burn.

 This metric is also responsible for how likely you are for keeping off any weight that you lose.

-If you do any sort of diet that results in metabolic damaged (defined as reducing your metabolic rate) then your chances of regaining that weight back is VERY high.
+If you do any sort of diet that results in metabolic damage (defined as reducing your metabolic rate) then your chances of regaining that weight back are VERY high.

 These contestants were burning on average 600-700 calories LESS per day than a normal person, which means that almost all of them gained the weight back that they lost.

 This is why most calorie-restricted diets fail and why we, as a nation, have such a difficult time with weight loss.